Palace of Shaki Khans: Physical description

+The northern façade consists of a plastered flat surface with a simple solution deepening at the edges.
+The main decoration is a large fretwork panel opening from the hall on the first floor.
+The northern façade also features sgraffito patterns following the lines of interior walls.
+However, these patterns have simpler execution, unlike those on the southern façade, and are made of only two colors – light yellow and dark brown.
+The western and eastern façades are very simple in execution.
+Only the doors with stairs are found on the plastered façades.
+On the west façade, there are also two windows and a door on the first floor opening into a staircase leading to the roof.
+One can only guess the initial design and layout of this door and staircase when it was completed.
+According to a historian of architecture, Leonid Bretanitsky, there was possibly a wooden staircase starting the northern façade and ending at the door on the first floor of the western façade.
+There is no additional information about this possible staircase.

 Preservation and restoration

 From 1955 to 1965 restoration was carried out in full under the supervision of Niyazi Rzaev.

 Two talented architects, Kamal Mamedbekov and Nikolai Utsyn, were involved in this work creating measurement and restoration drawings.
 The restoration workshop was established in the ceremonial hall on the second floor of the palace, and the rooms flanking the hall were used to accommodate the architects.
 The drawings developed by Mamedbekov and Utsyn formed the basis of the restoration project for the entire palace complex.

 Execution of the restoration work based on the drawings was entrusted to the artist F. Hajiyev and the shabaka master A. Rasulov.

-The last total and complete restoration from 2002 - 2004 supported by the World Bank and executed under leading of a German restoration team (Uwe Henschel, Dietrich Wellmer, Elisabeth Wellmer, Andreas Lessmeister) from company "Denkmalpflege Mecklenburg GmbH" (today "Neumühler Bauhütte GmbH").
+The last total and complete restoration from 2002 to 2004 supported by the World Bank and executed under leading of a German restoration team (Uwe Henschel, Dietrich Wellmer, Elisabeth Wellmer, Andreas Lessmeister) from company "Denkmalpflege Mecklenburg GmbH" (today "Neumühler Bauhütte GmbH").
+The research revealed the following: